mimming/firebase-jekyll-comments/README.md

 ## Setup

 1. Create a [new Firebase](https://www.firebase.com/account/) for your blog comments.
+1. Paste the contents of [`firebase-security-rules.json`](firebase-security-rules.json) into the [security rules](https://www.firebase.com/docs/security/guide.html) pane for your Firebase.
 1. Copy the files from [_includes](/mimming/firebase-blog-comments/tree/master/_includes) into the `_includes` folder in the root of your blog.
 Create the directory if it does not already exist.
 2. Edit your `_config.yaml` and specify three new properties:
    - `fbc-comments-firebase` - The URL of the Firebase to host your comments, e.g. https://myawesomeblog-comments.firebaseio.com/